Edouard Bunge: Early life

 Bunge was born on 16 October 1851, in Antwerp in the Flemish Region of Belgium.
 He was a son of Charles Gustave Bunge (1811–1884) and Laura (née Fallenstein) Bunge (1820–1899).

 His brother, Ernest Bunge, was the father of Ivan Bunge of Le Havre, and the grandfather of Gerard Michel Bunge.
 His maternal grandparents were Georg Friedrich Fallenstein (a close friend of Georg Gottfried Gervinus) and Elisabeth (née Benecke) Fallenstein.
 Through his aunt, Helene Fallenstein (who was married to Max Weber Sr.), he was a first cousin of the prominent German sociologist and historian Max Weber and economist Alfred Weber.

 Career

 Bunge began working for the family business, today known as Bunge Limited, which had been founded by his grandfather, Johann Peter Gottlieb Bunge, in Amsterdam in 1818 as an import-export business.

 In 1859, Édouard relocated the family company to Antwerp.
 Edouard's brother Ernest brought the company into Argentina in 1884 and, in 1905, the business extended to Brazil and later on to the United States.

+In 1909, Édouard Bunge led the creation of the Société Financière des Caoutchoucs, also known as Socfin, which established its head office at Arenbergstraat 21 in Antwerp.
+That company was taken over ten years later by the Rivaud Group in association with Belgian colonial entrepreneur Adrien Hallet.